 Individuals have the right to access their personal data.
 This is commonly referred to as subject access.
 Individuals can make a subject access request verbally or in writing.
 You have one month to respond to a request.
 You cannot charge a fee to deal with a request in most circumstances.

-The data subject must make a subject access request in writing for it to be valid – this includes letters, email and also social media.
 If the data subject is physically unable to make the request in writing then an exception can be made to accept a verbal request under the Disability Discrimination Act 1995.
 Even if the data subject does not explicitly mention the Data Protection Act you must still treat their request as a valid claim if it is clear they are asking for their personal data.

 Individuals have the right to confirmation that you are processing their personal data; a copy of their personal data; and other relevant information such as the purposes of the processing, recipients of the data, retention periods, categories of data being collected (e.g. special category data); plus the right to complain to the ICO, have the data rectified (if wrong), erased or restricted.